Skip to Content

 cooked shrimp being sliced crosswise with a knife on a cutting board

-rice paper with a piece of lettuce on top on a wooden cutting board with a
+rice paper with a piece of lettuce on top on a cutting board to make fresh spring rolls

 rice paper topped with lettuce, vermicelli rice noodles and julienned vegetables on a wooden cutting board

-rice paper topped with lettuce, vermicelli rice noodles, julienned vegetables and fresh herbs on a wooden cutting board
+fresh spring rolls being assembled with lettuce, vermicelli noodles, vegetables and fresh herbs on rice paper

 a fresh spring roll on a cutting board filled with lettuce, vermicelli rice noodles, julienned vegetables and shrimp

-a plate of fresh spring rolls with bowls of peanut sauce and sweet chili sauce for dipping
+a plate of homemade fresh shrimp spring rolls served with creamy peanut sauce and sweet chili sauce for dipping

-Cancel Your Take Out & Roll Up Your Sleeves (and Spring Rolls)
+Cancel The Takeout & Roll Up Your Sleeves

 • Serves: 6